thvdveld/thvdveld.github.io/_pages/academia.md

 The goal of the project is to teach Flanders' companies to be proficient in the Rust programming language.
 More information about the project can be found [here](https://en.rustiec.be).

+### NLnet: add support for RPL in smoltcp

+In this project I'm adding the Routing Protocol for Low-power and lossy networks (RPL) to the [smoltcp] library.
+More information about the project can be found [here](https://nlnet.nl/project/Smoltcp/).

 ## Publications

 {% for publication in site.publications %}